MaxG-Git/DocObject/README.md

 The values option will determine the initial value of the `values` object associated with the given DocObject.
 When a DocObject's value is updated the following process will take place:

-1. The DocObject will run all render functions
+1. The DocObject will run all render functions that include dependencies in common with the value change.
-2. The DocObject will re-render all binds traversing from the root object down.
+2. The DocObject will re-render all binds traversing from the root object down the DOM tree.

 ```js
 values: {